Reptaide/mcp23017-hal-driver/README.md

 ## :package: MCP23017 HAL Driver Library
-HAL Driver Library for the Microchip MCP23017 I/O Expander.
+HAL Driver Library for the MCP23017 I/O Expander.

 This driver has been developed to be hardware-independent.
 This way, the functions present in the `core` can be used as-is on any other microcontroller.